delingren/dot-matrix-clock/README.md

 Now, we want to introduce a very important concept in all things computer related.
 Interrupts!
 So far, all your Arduino code has been 'linear', meaning you do one thing at a time, then move on to the next.
 If you want to control the timing, you use `delay()`.
 Although this is useful, it has its limitations.
 It's very hard to control the exact timing.
 In our case, we want to update our display exactly once a second.
 Not 900 ms, not 1100 ms, exactly 1000 ms. `delay(1000)` won't work well here, because you don't know how long your code in `loop()` takes to run.
 Fortunately, there is another way to precisely control timing.
 We can set an alarm clock.
 Once it expires, it runs a piece of code, called an interupt handler or interupt service routine.
 Take a look at this [code example](./esp32-timer/) to learn how to set up a repeating alarm clock that fires once a second.

+One important note about interrupt handlers: we want to keep them nice and short.
+While these handlers are running, they are blocking other interrupts from firing.
+We should only do the very minimum in these handlers and leave more time consuming work to the `loop()` function.
+That's why in the code example, we only set a flag telling `loop()` that one second has passed and it should update the display.

 Pay attention to a digital clock.
 Normally, it updates the display once a second.
 In addition, if flashes the colon between hour and minute once a second too, turning it on and off.
 Here is a [code example](./esp32-flash/) demonstrating the concept.

 ### Putting it together